CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 Fix: In a student's individual Report page the Enroll Date was showing wrong
 Fix: When editing a Quiz, the "Default" option was not staying active by default
 Fix: On the Course Details page any language other than English was causing the “Last Updated” time to show incorrectly
-Fix: On the See More Courses page under the “Completed Courses” tab, course blocks were showing incorrect button names in case of Restrict Content
+Fix: On the Enrolled Courses page under the “Completed Courses” tab, course blocks were showing incorrect button names in case of Restrict Content
 Fix: In Content Drip, in the “Content available after X days from enrolment" option, the number field to set days was too narrow
 Fix: On some websites, in the case of Lesson, the default "Featured Image" was not appearing on the Lesson's page in the Course Journey
 Fix: Video tab collapse was not working in the Course Builder